mknoszlig/unwordle/README.md

 Commands are available as babashka tasks:

 - Use `corpus` to fetch a corpus of words, or go directly to
 - `solve` (will ensure the corpus is available if it's missing).
 Feedback obtained from wordle can be passed on the command line to receive the next guess (see example below).
+Provide a strategy (`g` -> global-freq-strategy, `p` -> positional-freq-strategy)
 - When you're done, you can clean everything up using `clean` (removes the corpus).

 ### Example